It’s our final Roundup for 2018, featuring all the news from December and including essential updates from both Google and Yandex.

 As always, ensure that your Google My Business information is up to date and take advantage of its expanding features so that you can show the best and most relevant information to potential customers.

-Featured Snippets and Related Searches Feature
+Featured Snippets & Thumbnails for Related Searches

 In mid-December, it was reported by Barry Schwartz that Google had rolled out a couple of changes in the related search section of the mobile results.